shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 Whenever your dream self would fall or otherwise be forced to move, you may make a DC10 Spell check instead.
 Success: your dream self doesn’t fall or get moved forcefully, becoming ethereal if necessary to avoid sharing a space with another creature or object.
 It becomes solid again when it is no longer sharing a space with that creature or object.
 Failure: your dream self falls or gets moved forcefully like normal.

-### Dream Lucidity

-You gain better control over your dreams.
-You gain the following Bond Affinity option:

--   Lucid Dreaming: 2 MP.
-Increase your Dream Value by this spell’s MP cost.

-You may spend 1 AP to end the current dream.

-### Sleep Form

-You’re unbound from your physical form.
+Additionally, you’re unbound from your physical form.
 When you enter a new dream, your dream self can appear as any creature you’ve seen before.
 It still has your stats and abilities.
 It gains 2 Ancestry Points with which to spend on Ancestry Traits and/or Beast Traits.
 It keeps these new Ancestry Traits until the end of the dream.

-### Location Shift

-You can change locations.
-When you spend AP to end the current dream, you can spend 5 MP to start a new dream immediately and bring any number of other people, things, and/or creatures within your Cast Range with you to the new dream.
-If a new dream doesn’t begin immediately, this feature has no effect.

-Creatures and objects you bring with you teleport to an unoccupied space within your Cast Range at the new location.
-If there’s not a valid location for a creature or object to land in, it doesn’t get brought through.
+### Subclass Capstone Feature

 ### Just a Dream